 So, imagine you are receiving an average of 250 resumes for every job in your email?
 Using emails for tracking candidate applications will simply exhaust your recruiter.
 It’s just not productive.

-Another scenario, recruiters have to phone screen candidates before they really want to consider them for the job.
+In another scenario, recruiters have to phone screen candidates before they want to consider them for the job.
 When they find a good resume they need to talk to candidates so that they get some basic insight into them.
 For example, they would like to know why they are looking for a change, what kind of salary they are looking for, etc. The same questions can be a part of each of your job listing on the company career page.
 Again it would save a huge amount of time for recruiters.

-A company career page should include the list of jobs and tons of reasons why a candidate should join the company.
-It could include real pictures, videos, perks and benefits, a section that says “Why Work With Us!”.
+A company career page should include a list of jobs and tons of reasons why a candidate should join the company.
+It could include real pictures, videos, perks and benefits, a section that says “Why to Work With Us!”.
 We must remember it’s a candidate-driven market and we are just trying to find the best candidates for our organization.
 A company career page gives you that competitive advantage because it is an interface between a candidate and a company.